Indy Auto Man

 Is it possible to negotiate the interest rate?

 In most cases, the interest rate on a used car loan is open to negotiation.
 This is especially true when obtaining financing through a dealership.
 They are your real partners in working with the financial organization, and instead of asking as an individual, you become a member of the strong partnership for whom the bank is ready to provide additional benefits.
-Nevertheless, it's highly advisable to compare the rate with offers from other dealers and credit unions to be sure you get the best offer.
+Nevertheless, it's highly advisable to compare the rate with offers from other dealers and credit unions, for example, Plenti, to be sure you get the best offer.

 How to Boost Credit Scores and Secure Lower Auto Loan Rates